-That's the big sell for workouts involving high-intensity interval training, or HIIT, a cardiovascular conditioning method that involves alternating bouts of vigorous effort with periods of slower-paced recovery.
-And fitness enthusiasts are buying into it in droves.
+That's the big sell for workouts involving high-intensity interval training (HIIT), a workout method that involves alternating bouts of vigorous effort with periods of slower-paced recovery.
+And fitness enthusiasts are HIIT-ing this trend hard (pun definitely intended).

-But a new trend on fitness-centered social media seems to point to the growing popularity of another attractive option for those who don't want to go quite so hard, but who don't want to just go home either: low-intensity steady-state cardio (LISS).
+But the growing trend on fitness-centered social media seems to point to the growing popularity of another attractive option for those who don't want to go quite so hard, but who don't want to go home either: low-intensity steady-state cardio (LISS).

 What Is LISS?

-Some examples of LISS might be going for a very slow jog or a casual walk on flat terrain; riding the stationary bicycle at an easy pace of less than five miles per hour and at a low resistance, leisurely swimming and some forms of gentle yoga.
+Some examples of LISS include going for a slow jog or a casual walk on flat terrain, riding a stationary bicycle at an easy pace of less than five miles per hour and at a low resistance, leisurely swimming and some forms of gentle yoga.

-However, something to keep in mind is that intensity is relative.
+However, keep in mind that intensity is relative.
 For a novice exerciser who's out of shape, a 30-minute walk could be a moderate- to high-intensity activity.
 For an athlete doing LISS on his rest day, a 45-minute jog might not take him out of the low-intensity cardio zone.

-Yes, anytime you do something active and get your heart rate up, you're doing something good for your body, both physically and mentally.
+Anytime you do something active and get your heart rate up, you're doing something good for your body, both physically and mentally.
 Especially for people who work sedentary jobs — that's most of us — just getting up and going for a 30-minute walk on your lunch break can do wonders for your heart, lungs and state of mind.

 For new exercisers just starting out on the path to fitness, LISS is a safe, effective way to build cardiovascular endurance and even muscle strength, says Nick Tumminello, owner of Performance University.

 In fact, for beginners, LISS is really the only option to gain a solid fitness foundation.
-According to a review of research published in Sports Medicine - Open in October 2015, low-intensity exercise garners better exercise adherence — meaning you're more likely to stick with a low-intensity cardio program — and has a lower risk of injury.
+According to a December 2015 review of research published in the journal Sports Medicine - Open, low-intensity exercise results in better exercise adherence — meaning you're more likely to stick with a low-intensity cardio program — and has a lower risk of injury.

 But even exercise enthusiasts and athletes benefit from LISS.
 You simply can't "go hard" all the time.
 If you do, you're setting yourself up for overtraining injuries.
-“Your body only grows and improves in the recovery time, and it’s unrealistic to ask your body to keep that sort of intensity at every workout,” says Tumminello.
-“Steady-state cardio allows you, basically, active recovery.”
+Tumminello says that steady-state cardio can basically provide active recovery time, which is great for letting your muscles heal while still doing a bit of activity.

-If your goal is fat loss, you're going to need more than LISS at least a few times a week.
+If your goal is fat loss, you're going to need more than LISS cardio a few times a week.
 The higher the intensity of your workout, the more calories you'll burn and the more fat you'll shed.

-For many people, running at a steady pace of six miles an hour for anything more than a mile or two isn't going to happen.
+But for most of us, running at a steady pace of six miles per hour for an hour isn't going to happen on a regular basis.
 That's where HIIT comes in.
-With HIIT, you get your heart rate to skyrocket for between 30 seconds and four minutes, and then you get a period of recovery until you’re ready for the next round.
+With HIIT, you get your heart rate to skyrocket for between 30 seconds and four minutes, and then you get a period of recovery before the next round.